arungovindm2001/automateTheBoringStuffWithPython/Chapter 4/README.md

 ## 12. Name a few ways that list values are similar to string values.

-Strings like lists, represent ordered sequence of values.
-They also have indexing, slicing and using them with `for` loops, with `len()` and in and not in operators.
+Strings, like lists, represent ordered sequence of values.
+They also have indexing, slicing and using them with `for` loops, with `len()` and `in` and `not in`operators.

 Consider a string 'amFOSS'.
-We can represent the string like this(like in lists):
+We can represent the string like this (like in lists):

 |a|m|F|O|S|S|
 |-|-|-|-|-|-|